 Your stomach tingles with excitement as you arrive in your next destination.
 You can’t wait to explore and meet new people.
 I believe that most destinations are safe for travelers, as long as you prepare well and think consciously.
-Here are ten travel safety tips to help make your journey safer.
+Here are 1o travel safety tips to help make your journey safer.
+Safe travels!

 1. Research your destination on difficulties, current threats, common travel scams, etc.

 Wherever you go in the world, it is always smart to first check your national website or state department website whether your destination is known for difficulties and/or current threats.
 Remember that all the things you read that could go wrong and not necessarily mean that they are going wrong.
 Usually you can also register with your embassy, so you are constantly updated with the latest safety information

 It might also be helpful to research common travel scams.
 Wherever you go in the world, you’ll always find people ready to trick you.
 Anyone who has been subjected to a scam, knows the humiliating feeling that someone managed to fool you good while you can’t do anything about it.
 Traveling to Bali?
 Make sure to read our post on Bali’s most common tourist traps and how you can avoid them!

 A good flight preparation can save you time, frustration and money.
 When you book a flight, make sure to arrive during day time at your destination, so it easier to navigate to your accommodation.

 Also make sure to book your accommodation for the first night(s) in advance.
 You are probably in a country you have never been to before.
 Instead of spending hours looking for a place to stay, make it easy for yourself, and book your accommodation in advance.
 I usually book accommodation for the first two nights of my trip and from there on, I will continue my planning.